-1.6 The Stage Model
+1.3.4 The Stage Model

 Atkinson and Shiffrin (1968) founded The Stage Theory and the key elements of this model is that it views learning and memory as discontinuous and multi-staged.
 The model states that when a new information is absorbed, it is somehow manipulated before it is stored.

 The stage Model recognizes three types of stages of memory which are: -

-- a.)
-Sensory memory
+- Sensory memory

-- b.)
-Short term or working memory
+- Short term or working memory

-- c.)
-Long term memory
+- Long term memory